 Spring Branch, TX 78070

-We are a no-kill, cage-free unique safe rehabilitation sanctuary for homeless street cats who are injured and have special needs, providing spay/neuter, medical, surgical, vaccination needs, TNR and networking to help all animals.
+Veteran-based no-kill, cage-free safe rehabilitation sanctuary for homeless stray & feral cats who are injured and have special needs.
+100% of donations provide spay/neuter, medical, surgical, vaccination needs, TNR & networking to help all animals.

 A Kitty’s Purrsuit of Happiness (KPOH) was founded on the belief that all cats deserve to live including the disabled, ill, abandoned, abused, stray and feral.
 This small but mighty Rescue adds a "w" to the ending of the word "NO" and gets things done!
 The founder and her husband (an Army Veteran of 21 years & professional pilot) physically rescue from the streets/dangerous situations and network to help all animals.